jamie begian - news

 (photo by Marcy Begian)

-As the full-time director of jazz studies at Western Connecticut State University I'm always up to my eyeballs in all the stuff that makes an outstanding jazz program go 'round, even when school isn't in session!
+As the full-time director of jazz studies and department chair at Western Connecticut State University I'm always up to my eyeballs in all the stuff that makes an outstanding jazz program and music department go 'round, even when school isn't in session!
+With the addition of the brilliant saxophonist and composer Jimmy Greene as full time Assistant Coordinator of Jazz Studies in Fall 2012 I know we have the makings of an outstanding jazz education resource for years to come.

 If you'd like more information about the about the Jazz Studies program at WCSU in general email me at: begianj@wcsu.edu